Interstate High Speed Rail Progress

 The French government wants to spread more international tourism to Paris around France and eliminate regional flights between its large metro areas.
 To meet those goals, France is investing 100 billion Euros ($117 billion in 2025 value) for Intercity Passenger Rail upgrades from 2024 to 2040.

 By 2040, France will have over 3000 LGV miles interconnecting thousands of Regional Rail miles.
-TGV ridership will remain high on routes up to 4 hours because most trips have different origins and endpoints that last 1 to 3 hours.
+TGV ridership will remain high on routes up to 4 hours because most trips have different origins and endpoints that last 1 to 3 hours and a number of travels still prefer the train up to 4 hours.
 Many travelers prefer trains over airplanes, even when Total Trip Times match.

-With insights from Train Speed-Distance and Ridership charts, SNCF, TGV, and Alstom reasoned that Next-gen TGV operating faster on Next-gen LGV can increase ridership and further reduce intercity drives & regional flights.
-Combined with Modernized Regional Rail, Paris or Lyon will likely connect to the Top 25 Destinations in France in under 3.5 hours by 2042.
+With insights from Speed-Distance and Ridership charts, SNCF, TGV, and Alstom reasoned that Next-gen TGV operating faster on Next-gen LGV can increase ridership and further reduce intercity drives & regional flights.
+Combined with Modernized Regional Rail, Paris or Lyon will connect to the Top 25 Destinations in France in under 3.5 hours by 2040.

 Next-gen TGV is branded TGV M in France and marketed as Avelia Horizon for global sales.
 TGV M is a bi-level train designed for 30% lower maintenance cost, 30% less weight, 20% more energy efficiency, and 20% more cabin space than current TGV.